kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name:InPlaceNodeResourceResize
+    - Feature gate name: `InPlaceNodeResourceResize`
-    - Components depending on the feature gate: kubelet
+    - Components depending on the feature gate: `kubelet`
 - [ ] Other
     - Describe the mechanism:
     - Will enabling / disabling the feature require downtime of the control